daoxinli/daoxinli.github.io/presentations.md

 ### Posters

 * Alison Lobo, **Daoxin Li**, Cecilia Nam & Sandra R. Waxman.
-(2025). *The effects of naming on infants' representation of objects: Evidence from an occlusion task.* Poster at the Society for Research in Child Development 2025 Biennial Meeting (SRCD 2025), Minneapolis MN, May 1 - 3, 2025.
+(2025). *The effects of naming on infants' representation of objects: Evidence from an occlusion task.* Poster at the 2025 Biennial Meeting of the Society for Research in Child Development (SRCD 2025), Minneapolis MN, May 1 - 3, 2025.

 * **Daoxin Li** & Kathryn Schuler.
 (2024). *Children can use distributional cues to acquire recursive structures.* Poster at the 49th annual Boston University Conference on Language Development (BUCLD 49), Boston University, Boston MA, Nov 7 – 10, 2024.